No one makes better stuffed mushrooms but there's a trick or two to it.

-- Remove from heat and when the mixture has cooled slightly, toss with parsley, and cheese until well combined; season with salt and pepper.
+- Remove from heat and when the mixture has cooled slightly, toss with parsley, and grated cheese until well combined.

 - Arrange caps cup side up in a large baking dish and lightly season with salt and pepper.
 Loosely pile with sausage stuffing mixture.
 Dish may be prepared in advance, covered and chilled until ready to bake.